alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/types/userOperationOverrides.md

 The `paymasterAndData` only allows an absolute value override, and if the override value is provided, then the paymaster middleware is bypassed entirely.
 Refer to our guide [How to Handle User Operations that are Not Eligible for Gas Sponsorship](/using-smart-accounts/sponsoring-gas/checking-eligibility.md) on the example of using the `paymasterAndData` override to bypass the paymaster middleware to fallback to the user paying the gas fee instead of the gas being subsidized by the paymaster.

 :::tip Note
-Note that if you are using your own middleware, for example a custom `feeEstimator` using config method on the client, then the default `feeEstimator` middleware is overriden.
+Note that if you are using your own middleware, for example a custom `feeEstimator` using config method on the client, then the default `feeEstimator` middleware is overridden.
 As you are opting out of using the default middleware, you are also responsible for handling the `UserOperationOverrides` appropriately.
 :::

 ```ts